deeztek/Hermes-Secure-Email-Gateway/docs/install/get-started-docker.md

 - **Admin email** — where alerts (license, system events) get delivered
 - **Time zone** — affects log timestamps and report scheduling

-> **Dashboard nudge**: an orange callout `Placeholder hostname` fires if `myhostname` still equals the seed default `hermes.domain.tld` or `console.host` equals `smtp.domain.tld`.
+> **Dashboard nudge**: an orange callout `Placeholder hostname` fires (any topology) if `myhostname` still equals the seed default `hermes.domain.tld` or `console.host` equals `smtp.domain.tld`.
 Both should never appear on a Docker install (the install script overrides them), but if they do, this is the page to fix.

 ### 2. First Relay Domain {#first-domain}